 If you are new to cycling, feel a bit nervous or don’t have the confidence or skills to cycle to school you can get some training through the Bikeability scheme.

 Every school in Essex is given the opportunity to have cycle training.
 For more information and/or to book Bikeability lessons in your school or local area contact email@example.com

 Promoting and enabling cycling to school can be a key part of a School Travel Plan, aiming to decrease traffic levels outside schools, for more information contact firstname.lastname@example.org

 Cycle maintenance checks should be carried out regularly to ensure your bike is safe.
 Sustrans provide tips and advice on the M check (11 easy checks for your bike) plus a puncture repair video.

 There are lots of organised cycling events which you might want to take part in.
-For example, Bike to School and Bike to Work Weeks, National Bike Week, National Car Free Day, European Mobility Week, and Festival of Cycling.
+For example, Big Pedal, Bike to School week, Cycle to Work day, National Bike Week, World Car Free Day, European Mobility Week etc

 Some schools organise events including marking your postcode on your bike, which increases the chance of recovering it if it is lost or stolen.
-They also organise Dr Bike or Bike MOT sessions which will check your bike and show you how to maintain it.
+They also organise Bikeability Fix sessions which will check your bike and show you how to maintain it.

 Sustrans.
 The school run: cycling and walking to school

 Bikeability Cycle training